Aliases for IL2 Gene

 Previous GeneCards Identifiers for IL2 Gene

-The protein encoded by this gene is a secreted cytokine that is important for the proliferation of T and B lymphocytes.
-The receptor of this cytokine is a heterotrimeric protein complex whose gamma chain is also shared by interleukin 4 (IL4) and interleukin 7 (IL7).
+This gene is a member of the interleukin 2 (IL2) cytokine subfamily which includes IL4, IL7, IL9, IL15, IL21, erythropoietin, and thrombopoietin.
+The protein encoded by this gene is a secreted cytokine produced by activated CD4+ and CD8+ T lymphocytes, that is important for the proliferation of T and B lymphocytes.
+The receptor of this cytokine (IL2R) is a heterotrimeric protein complex whose gamma chain is also shared by IL4 and IL7.
 The expression of this gene in mature thymocytes is monoallelic, which represents an unusual regulatory mode for controlling the precise expression of a single gene.
-The targeted disruption of a similar gene in mice leads to ulcerative colitis-like disease, which suggests an essential role of this gene in the immune response to antigenic stimuli. [provided by RefSeq, Jul 2008]
+The targeted disruption of a similar gene in mice leads to ulcerative colitis-like disease, which suggests an essential role of this gene in the immune response to antigenic stimuli. [provided by RefSeq, Sep 2020]

 GeneCards Summary for IL2 Gene

 IL2 (Interleukin 2) is a Protein Coding gene.
-Diseases associated with IL2 include Kidney Cancer and Tropical Spastic Paraparesis.
-Among its related pathways are p70S6K Signaling and PEDF Induced Signaling.
-GO annotations related to this gene include carbohydrate binding and growth factor activity.
+Diseases associated with IL2 include Capillary Leak Syndrome and Tropical Spastic Paraparesis.
+Among its related pathways are RET signaling and Common Cytokine Receptor Gamma-Chain Family Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and growth factor activity.

 Produced by T-cells in response to antigenic or mitogenic stimulation, this protein is required for T-cell proliferation and other activities crucial to regulation of the immune response.
 Can stimulate B-cells, monocytes, lymphokine-activated killer cells, natural killer cells, and glioma cells.